helloWorldNft/docs.helloworld.news/src/the-hello-world-user-experience.md

 The hello world user experience is simple and intuitive for any user, with a familiar imageboard layout and Web3 integration.

-If you’ve posted on 4chan and used MetaMask, interacting with the hello world app is second nature.
+If you’ve posted on 4chan and used MetaMask, interacting with the hello world dApp is second nature.
 #

 ![](001.jpg)

 #

-Users can view the day’s headlines, each a HEADLINE NFT and AI-generated thumbnail, on the app’s main page.
+Users can view the day’s headlines, each a HEADLINE NFT and AI-generated thumbnail, on the dApp’s main page.

 To view the COMMENTs minted on a headline, simply click the headline and view the thread.